poppinace/sapa/README.md

 **The equation (4) is meaningless.**

 In contrast to the reviewer, we think that Eq.
 (4) expresses a key characteristic of SAPA for noise suppression on the encoder feature.
-No matter what the noise is in the form of texture or illumination, it does not interfere with the affiliation of the upsampled point due to the smoothness of the decoder window to which the point is related.
-Our work originates from an observation that upsamplers using encoder features like IndexNet and A2U work poorly in semantic segmentation tasks.
+Our work originates from an observation that upsamplers using encoder features like IndexNet and A2U work poorly in semantic segmentation.
-The visualization of their generated upsampling kernel weights (Fig. 2) shows that undesirable upsampling kernels can introduce noise, such as unexpected texture or color from encoder features, into upsampled features, which has a negative influence on semantic coherence.
+From Fig. 2, their upsampling kernels introduce unexpected texture or color from encoder features into upsampled features, which affects semantic coherence.
-Yet, involving encoder features does enhance the boundary quality, so we would like to explore how to use encoder features to compensate details while not introducing noise, especially on interior regions.
+Yet, involving encoder features does enhance the boundary quality, so wezh explore how to use encoder features to compensate details while not introducing noise, especially on interior regions.
 Eq.(4) and the comparison in Figure 2 exactly explain and emphasize how we effectively block the noise from the encoder features.
 Hence, we expect to leave Eq.
 (4) as it is.